Dive into CFRunLoop

 CFRunLoopTimer

-A CFRunLoopTimer object represents a specialized run loop source that fires at a preset time in the future.
-Timers can fire either only once or repeatedly at fixed time intervals.
+, which represents a specialized run loop source that fires at a preset time in the future. see doc for CFRunLoopTimer

 There are two conditions for a timer to be fired: